Buchberger's algorithm: Algorithm

 The polynomial Sij is commonly referred to as the S-polynomial, where S refers to subtraction (Buchberger) or syzygy (others).
 The pair of polynomials with which it is associated is commonly referred to as critical pair.

-There are numerous ways to improve this algorithm beyond what has been stated above.
-For example, one could reduce all the new elements of F relative to each other before adding them.
-If the leading terms of fi and fj share no variables in common, then Sij will always reduce to 0 (if we use only f_{i} and f_{j} for reduction), so we needn't calculate it at all.
+There are many ways to improve this algorithm beyond what has been stated above.
+For example, all the new elements of F can be reduced relative to each other before adding them.
+If the leading terms of fi and fj share no variables in common, then Sij will always reduce to 0 (if using only f_{i} and f_{j} for reduction), so it needn't be calculated at all.

 The algorithm terminates because it is consistently increasing the size of the monomial ideal generated by the leading terms of our set F, and Dickson's lemma (or the Hilbert basis theorem) guarantees that any such ascending chain must eventually become constant.